John Franklin Bardin

-John Franklin Bardin (November 30, 1916 – July 9, 1981) was an American crime writer, best known for three novels he wrote between 1946 and 1948.
+John Franklin Bardin (November 30, 1916 – July 9, 1981) was an American crime writer, best known for the three novels he wrote between 1946 and 1948.

 Biography

 Bardin was born in Cincinnati, Ohio, where his father was a well-to-do coal merchant and his mother an office worker.
-Nearly all of his immediate family died of various illnesses, however, with an elder sister dying of septicaemia, and, a year later, his father succumbing to a coronary and leaving little money.
+Nearly all of his immediate family died of various illnesses; with the exception of an elder sister dying of septicaemia, and his father succumbing to a coronary a year later, leaving little money.
 Bardin, who by then had graduated from Walnut Hills High School, was studying engineering at the University of Cincinnati, and had to leave in his first year in order to work full-time as a ticket-taker and bouncer at a roller-skating rink, and later as a night clerk at a bookstore, where he would educate himself by reading.
 "Mother had become a paranoid schizophrenic by then," Bardin said.
 "It was on visits to her that I first had an insight into the 'going home' hallucinations" that would later form the core of his third novel, Devil Take the Blue-Tail Fly.
-Other jobs, held in some combination of Cincinnati and New York City, to which he moved before turning 30, including working as a bench hand in a valve foundry; in the advertising department of a bank; in the production department of an advertising agency; and doing freelance market research for Barron Collier.
+Other jobs were in Cincinnati and New York City, where he moved before turning 30, including working as a bench hand in a valve foundry; in the advertising department of a bank, in the production department of an advertising agency; and doing freelance market research for Barron Collier.